 Add the following foods:

-- egg yolks (preferably uncooked or runny, see this page for a delicious Stage 2 dessert option)
+- Egg yolks (just add to soups and stews, preferably uncooked or runny, see this page for a delicious Stage 2 dessert option)

 - Liver, simmered in stock and swimming in fats

 - 24-hr fermented kefir, if tolerated.
 Kefir is a powerful symbiotic yeast-bacteria probiotic that should be introduced slowly.
 For my recipe and source for kefir grains see here.
 If experiencing diarrhea, consume whole milk kefir and yogurt.
 If experiencing constipation, consume ghee and kefir sour cream.

 Add the Stage 2 foods listed above first, then add the following: